 factors behind the boost in the mattress accessories market.
 Not just that, customers’ keen interest and demand for personalised solutions is driving the pace of technological innovation too

 Value addition to the quality of life :

 Deep down it is our values, philosophies and goals that motivate us to buy or use something.
 For any industry, it

 is crucial to understand their clientele’s motivators.
 The pandemic years have shaken up people to review their

-lifestyle.
+lifestyles.
 Many don’t want things for their bare minimum utilitarian aspect.
 The threshold has been raised.
 Every

 product and service is being asked how it adds value to their quality of life.

 This comes as good news for the bedding industry.
 Mattresses and accessories are finally receiving the attention